aws-powertools/powertools-lambda-python/docs/core/logger.md

 ### Sampling debug logs

-Use sampling when you want to dynamically change your log level to **DEBUG** based on a **percentage of the Lambda function executions**.
+Use sampling when you want to dynamically change your log level to **DEBUG** based on a **percentage of the Lambda function invocations**.

 You can use values ranging from `0.0` to `1` (100%) when setting `POWERTOOLS_LOGGER_SAMPLE_RATE` env var, or `sampling_rate` parameter in Logger.

 ???+ tip "Tip: When is this useful?"
-    Log sampling allows you to capture debug information for a fraction of your requests, helping you diagnose rare or intermittent issues without drowning your logs in unnecessary details.
+    Log sampling allows you to capture debug information for a fraction of your requests, helping you diagnose rare or intermittent issues without increasing the overall verbosity of your logs.

     Example: Imagine an e-commerce checkout process where you want to understand rare payment gateway errors.
 With 10% sampling, you'll log detailed information for a small subset of transactions, making troubleshooting easier without generating excessive logs.

-Sampling decision happens at every execution when using `@logger.inject_lambda_context` decorator or `refresh_sample_rate_calculation` method.
-If you don't use any of both, you may end up with undesired sampling behavior.
+The sampling decision happens automatically with each invocation when using `@logger.inject_lambda_context` decorator.
+When not using the decorator, you're in charge of refreshing it via `refresh_sample_rate_calculation` method.
+Skipping both may lead to unexpected sampling results.

 === "sampling_debug_logs_with_decorator.py"